'Psycho' in British court accused of Indian student murder

-Hundreds of people gathered in Salford on Monday for a candlelit memorial service, while around a dozen mourners held a peace vigil in New Delhi.
+Hundreds of people were expected to gather in Salford later Monday for a candlelit memorial service for Bidve, while a peace march in his memory was also due to take place in New Delhi.

-Two members of Greater Manchester Police, Chief Superintendent Barry Russell Jackson and Detective Constable Peter Christian Rickards, flew to India on Sunday to meet Bidve's family, who have criticised the police after they found out through social networking site Facebook about the murder.
+Two members of Greater Manchester Police flew to India on Sunday to meet Bidve's family, who have criticised the police after they found out through social networking site Facebook about the murder.